15 Myths and Facts About Suicide and Depression

 Teens are at greatest risk

-Teenage suicides make headlines, but the elderly are more likely to take their own life than any other age group, says Dr. Valenstein.
+Teenage suicides make headlines, but adults are more likely to take their own life, says Dr. Valenstein.

 Whites attempt suicide more often than other races